-Random checks will consist of randomly checking a proportion of students each week for each of participation and learning log.
+Random checks will consist of randomly checking a proportion of students each week for each of participation.
 Each week a random selection of students will be made and will include previously unchecked students (higher proportion) and previously checked students (lower proportion).